canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 * anonymous maps and named maps;
 * similar configuration settings for named maps;
-* ability to manage elements from other applications or rules.
+* ability to manage elements from other applications or rules (the same statements and commands are used - see the :ref:`Sets` section for more details).

 Maps support a lookup operation, the ``map`` statement, that returns the value associated with a lookup key.
 The returned value can then be used as an